 - Master Bath Remodel: $15,000 and up.

-Although you — and your budgetary resources — control what you improve and when, it’s highly likely that you’re going to spend money on at least several of these capital improvements in the early years following purchase of a resale house.
+Although you — and your budgetary resources — control what you improve and when, it’s highly likely that you’re going to spend a substantial amount of money on at least several of the above capital improvements in the early years following purchase of a resale house.
 They are the unadvertised costs of not buying new.

 Safety Features (Especially from Fires)